priya1puresoftware/arm-learning-paths/content/learning-paths/server-and-cloud/memcached/memcached.md

 ## Prerequisites

-* An [Arm based instance](/learning-paths/server-and-cloud/csp/) from an appropriate cloud service provider running `Ubuntu Linux 20.04`.
+* An [Arm based instance](/learning-paths/server-and-cloud/csp/) from an appropriate cloud service provider running `Ubuntu Linux 22.04`.

-This learning path has been tested on AWS and Oracle platforms.
+This learning path has been tested on AWS platform.

 ## Install necessary software and packages

-Launch an Arm-based instance running `Ubuntu 20.04`.
+Launch an Arm-based instance running `Ubuntu 22.04`.

 Install `gcc` on your instance following the steps [here](/install-tools/gcc/#native).